bjrke/JSR305CheckstylePlugin/README.md

 It is a gradle project with included gradle wrapper.

-to develop import project to eclipse with default settings after typing
+To develop, import project to eclipse with default settings after typing:

     ./gradlew eclipse

-to build the jar type
+To build the jar type:

     ./gradlew jar